bolinocroustibat/artificial-non-intelligence-frontend/README.md

 Basic frontend with HTML, CSS and JavaScript, no dependencies.

-## To deploy on Heroku
+## To deploy on Netflify

-Add Heroku app as origin, if necessary:
-`heroku git:remote -a artificial-non-intelligence`

-Deploy with:
-`git push heroku main`
+Just push on `main` branch, it will automatically deploy on Netlify.